digital-chemistry-laboratory/morfeus/docs/buried_volume.rst

 ligand of a transition metal complex :footcite:`falivene_sambvca_2016`.
-A web tool to calculate buried volumes, SambVca, was made available for scientific purposes by Cavallo and co-workers in 2009 :footcite:`poater_sambvca_2009` with version 2 in 2016 :footcite:`falivene_sambvca_2016`. .
+A web tool to calculate buried volumes, SambVca, was made available for scientific purposes by Cavallo and co-workers in 2009 :footcite:`poater_sambvca_2009` with version 2 in 2016 :footcite:`falivene_sambvca_2016`.

-The approach of ᴍᴏʀғᴇᴜs differs somewhat from that in ref.
-:footcite:`falivene_sambvca_2016` in that points are generated uniformly in the test sphere rather than considering voxels.
-The numerical results with standard settings are the same though as shown by benchmarks on complexes 1-18 from ref.
-:footcite:`falivene_sambvca_2016`.
-Steric maps also match those in ref.
+The approach of ᴍᴏʀғᴇᴜs differs somewhat from that in ref :footcite:`falivene_sambvca_2016` in that points are generated uniformly in the test sphere rather than considering voxels.
+The numerical results with standard settings are the same though as shown by benchmarks on complexes 1-18 from ref :footcite:`falivene_sambvca_2016`.
+Steric maps also match those in ref :footcite:`falivene_sambvca_2016`.
-:footcite:`falivene_sambvca_2016`.

 .. footbibliography::